-The student, or STLCC advisor/counselor working with the student, must contact the campus Career and Technical Education (CTE) transition specialist to have the credit applied.
+The student, academic advisor, or counselor assisting the student must contact the campus Career and Technical Education (CTE) Retention Specialist to have the articulated credit applied.
+A maximum of twelve (12) credit hours of articulated coursework will be applied to the student's transcript.
+Exceptions for additional credit will only be made for specific programs approved by

-A maximum of 12 credit hours of articulated coursework will be transcripted.
-Exceptions for additional credit will only be made for specific programs approved by STLCC.
+STLCC.

-Credit for articulated courses will be recorded on a student's STLCC transcript by course title, and credit hours will be recorded on the transcript as an "R" (credit).
-No letter grade is designated for the college- level course work, but the credit hours may count toward completion of an Associate in Applied Science degree or certificate program at STLCC.
+Credit for articulated courses will be recorded on a student's transcript by course title.
+Credit hours will be recorded on the transcript as an "R" (credit).
+Letter grades will not be applied to the transcript for college-level course work.
+However, credit hours may count towards completion of an Associate in Applied Science degree or certificate program at STLCC.

-Will articulated credit transfer to other colleges and universities?
+Does articulated credit transfer to other colleges or universities?

-The articulation agreements are exclusive with STLCC Career and Technical Education programs.
-No assurance is given that courses credited by STLCC through articulation agreements will transfer to any other post-secondary institution.
-Students should check with an academic advisor at the transfer institution to determine if credit will transfer.
+The articulation agreements are exclusive to STLCC Career and Technical Education programs.
+No assurance is given that courses credited by STLCC through articulation agreements will transfer to other post-secondary institutions.
+Students should check with an academic advisor at the transfer institution to confirm if credit(s) will transfer.